stfc/PSyclone/doc/getting_going.rst

 graphviz
 ^^^^^^^^

-The data dependencies of a PSy-layer schedule (see Section :ref:`psy-layer-schedule`) determine the validity of changes to a schedule.
+The data dependencies of a PSyIR schedule determine the validity of changes to this schedule.
 PSyclone supports the visualisation of these dependencies as a graph using graphviz.
 This visualisation is not needed to use PSyclone.